uni-halle/etherpad-lite-docker/README.md

-# Etherpad Lite image for docker
+# Etherpad Lite Image for Docker

 This is a docker image for [Etherpad Lite](http://etherpad.org/) collaborative text editor.
-The Dockerfile for this image has been inspired by [johbo's etherpad-lite](https://registry.hub.docker.com/u/johbo/etherpad-lite/).

 [This image](https://hub.docker.com/r/unihalle/etherpad-lite/) comes with configuration options for MariaDB (or MySQL) as the database backend.
 The docker-compose file we added allows users launch the etherpad and the database with a single `docker-compose up`.